-Guest—A visitor to your facility with limited or Internet-only network access.
+- Guest: A visitor to your facility with limited or Internet-only network access.
 For example, a guest might be on the premises for a one-day sales call or a three-day presentation.
 Any number of guest accounts may be created at one time as bulk accounts.
 In this case, the email address is the same as the user name.
 Guests who need access for one day only may be managed by administrators with permission to manage guest self registration or self-serve kiosks.
 For more on Kiosks see Using a kiosk.

-Conference—A group of short- or long-term visitors to your organization who require identical but limited access to your network for typically one to five days.
+- Conference: A group of short- or long-term visitors to your organization who require identical but limited access to your network for typically one to five days.
 Conferences are often bulk accounts, in which attendees receive notification of the conference via, for example, email.
-Conference members may be given an identical generated user name and password that is specific to the conference—for example, conference-1 or training123, individual passwords for individual attendees, or individual attendee names with a shared password.
-See Conference accounts.
+Conference members may be given an identical generated user name and password that is specific to the conference: for example, conference-1 or training123, individual passwords for individual attendees, or individual attendee names with a shared password.
+See Add Conference Accounts.
 When the conference members register they enter their email address.
 Once they have registered, they fill in their name and other information.